hotosm/fAIr/frontend/README.md

 See [the documentation](./docs/) for more information on the architectural decisions.

+#### File Organization

+The file organization is inspired by [Bulletproof React](https://github.com/alan2207/bulletproof-react) with a few modifications.

 ## Contributing

 Please refer to the [CONTRIBUTING](../CONTRIBUTING.md) guide for more information.